ThioJoe/Chrome-AI-Prompt-Favorites-Extension/README.md

 5. In the file selection dialog, navigate to and select the directory containing the extension's files.
 6. The "Prompt Favorites (Context Menu)" extension should now appear in your list of extensions.

+## How to Access the Options
+- If you have the extension pinned, you can right click its icon and click `Options`
+- If it's not pinned, click the puzzle-piece icon at the top right of chrome, find the extension in the list, click the three dots, and click `Options`

 ## Finding the XPath for a Text Box

 To tell the extension exactly where to insert text on a webpage, you need to provide its "XPath".
 Here's how to find it: